 The best thing about this recipe?
 There are hundreds of ways you can flavor Nama chocolate!
-Here are a few ideas on how to take your chocolates to the next level:
+Here are a few ideas on how to take your chocolate to the next level:

 Use your favorite extracts to flavor the chocolates!
 I'm thinking caramel, orange, vanilla, or even coffee.
 Stir in ¼ to ½ teaspoon of extract just after pouring in the cream.

 Amaretto, cherry liqueur, strawberry liqueur, or even Grand Marnier.
 Use about 1 tablespoon of liquor.
-Quick tip: make sure the liquor you are using is vegan, which is not always the case.
+A quick tip: make sure the liquor you are using is vegan, which is not always the case.

 Spice up the chocolates with cinnamon, cardamom, or even ground chili for some heat.
 You can also use espresso powder for a delicious coffee flavor!

-Feeling like having Nutella-flavored chocolates?
-Replace ¼ of the cream for hazelnut butter!
+Feeling like having Nutella-flavored chocolate?
+Replace ¼ of the cream with hazelnut butter!
 And if you are not into hazelnuts, use peanut butter, almond butter, or pistachio butter!

 - Before cutting into squares, run your knife under hot water and pat it dry.
 It will make it easier to cut the ganache and prevent the knife from sticking too much to the chocolates.